JackrabbitMobile/WatchToDrone/README.md

   - For the Apple WatchKit extension target, ensure Health Kit entitlements are enabled.
   - Create any necessary development provisioning profiles and set these under your Code Signing settings.
   - Change your parent app and WatchKit extension bundle identifiers to match your new app ids, if necessary.
+  - Also check that the Watch App's Info.plist has the correct WKCompanionAppBundleIdentifier and that the WatchKit extension's Info.plist has the correct WKAppBundleIdentifier.
 - Run the app on an iOS 9 device with an Apple Watch running WatchOS 2.0+.

 Assuming you're now up and running, you should see a blank table with WatchToDrone at the top: